mjanez/ckan-docker-spatial/README.md

     make build
     make push

+For CKAN 2.9.11 test images, go to the `ckan-2.9/test` directory and use the Makefile included:

+    cd ckan-2.9/test
+    make build
+    make push

 The CKAN 2.10 base and dev images are available as the dev branches at the moment

     cd ckan-2.10/base